Academic Center for Excellence

 High Tech Testing Services

 High Tech Testing is administered by appointment at the Fredericksburg Area Campus and Daniel Technology Center in Culpeper.
 Many Pearson VUE, CompTIA and Certiport Microsoft certification tests are available.
-Also available is the Career Readiness Certificate (CRC) assessment and the Automotive Service Excellence (ASE) test.
+Also available are the Career Readiness Certificate (CRC) assessment, the Automotive Service Excellence (ASE) test, and the College-Level Examination Program® (CLEP) exam.
 For more information, you may visit our High Tech Testing website, call 540-834-1022, or email: HighTechTesting@germanna.edu.

 The library is one of the central hubs of college life at Germanna.
 Students have access to computers with Internet connections, printing capabilities, and software that supports coursework.
 Additionally, Germanna ‘s Wi-Fi network can be accessed in the library on laptops, tablets, and cellphones.
 Students also have access to technology-enhanced group study rooms, and quiet study spaces.
 Library staff are available to provide research assistance.